bromscandium/BioGrow/README.md

 # Welcome to Our Beautiful Team: Valli 🚜🌾

-Welcome to Anadata!
+Welcome to Valli!
 Our solution enables you to unlock insights from your data in the world of farming and agriculture effortlessly.
 ![Screenshot 2025-03-21 041151](https://github.com/user-attachments/assets/be225eb4-0a5b-418a-a854-ec720760284b)
 ## Our Technologies